mosets/docs/template.md

 - `sub_listingDetails.tpl.php`: Controls listings details page layout and outputs the description.
 - `sub_listingDetailsFields.tpl.php`: Outputs all fields caption and value.

-If you're coming from the previous _Awesome_ template example, copy the 2 template files from _Kinabalu_ to _Awesome_ template:
+If you're coming from the previous _Awesome_ template example, copy the 2 template files from _Banyan_ to _Awesome_ template:

 	/components
 		/com_mtree